moodle/devdocs/general/development/process/integration-review.md

 ### Polite note about bug classification

-Many issues can be appropiately classified as borderline bugfix/improvements.
-We politely request that developers do not try and 'game the system' by clasifying their improvements as bugs intentionally.
+Many issues can be appropriately classified as borderline bug-fix/improvements.
+We politely request that developers do not try and 'game the system' by classifying their improvements as bugs intentionally.
 If your fix is in a grey area, please state your case for it being a bug fix clearly.
 The integration team will use their discretion where necessary.

 ### Backport fixes to unsupported branches

 - Given the [general policy](#general-policy) above, only supported stable branches are candidates normally.
-- Also security, privacy, dataloss and regressions caused by any of the previous issue types are accepted to be fixed into security-only supported branches.
+- Also security, privacy, data-loss and regressions caused by any of the previous issue types are accepted to be fixed into security-only supported branches.
 :::note
 This doesn't include [`security_benefit` labelled issues](https://docs.moodle.org/dev/Tracker_issue_labels).
 ::::